veskan2/CS480-FinalProject/README.md

 Please note this is just our initial project overview and is subject to change!
 ## Authors:
-Veronica Eskandar
-Yostina Fahmy
-Guoming Tan
-Klimek Michael
+Veronica Eskandar, Yostina Fahmy, Guoming Tan, and Klimek Michael